IsaacDSmith/Min-Entropy_and_MBQC/README.md

 where the minimisation is performed over unnormalised combs $\Gamma$ on the same spaces as $D$ except for a designated output space that furthermore satisfy $I_{text{output}} \otimes \Gamma \geq D$. $N$ is a normalising constant related to (some of) the dimensions of $\Gamma$ and $\text{Tr}$ denotes the trace.
 The term inside the logarithm is called the _guessing probability_.

-The two key scripts in this repository are:
+The two key general scripts in this repository are:
 - comb_constraints.py
 - guessing_probability.py